 The first way is to shop the decor you already have.
 Pull out things you have in fall colors, unbox your pumpkins and get your fall candles out.
 Shopping what you already have will save you a ton of money.

 Next, get creative and do some DIY projects.
-Making your fall wreath can be a lot less expensive than buying a premade one.
+Making your own wreath, like the ones featured in 30 DIY fall wreaths, can be a lot less expensive than buying a premade one.
 Same with your floral arrangements and if you are good with the sewing machine then make yourself some gorgeous fall pillows!

 Use baskets you already have and roll some blankets you have stored in your closet into them.
 Get out some cinnamon sticks and boil them with some orange slices in a pot of hot water to make your home have a delicious fall smell!